Macau Budget Hotels (The Worst)

 After walking around the property, it’s clear that no one really cares about anything, with the men’s changing room on the 1st floor the best proof of that.
 Tarped up from one side to the other, perhaps you can make the case that they are currently renovating, but I bet it’s been in that sorry condition for 5 years now.

 Chinese check-ins are really starting to bother me too, probably because I’m finally tiring of China, 15 years in.
 Would it kill staff to smile, say please or thank you, and just generally look like they’re happy to see you?
-Their stiff assembly line manner is as boring as it is predictable, and not the kind of interaction anyone wants to start their stay with.
+Their stiff assembly line manner is as boring as it is predictable, and not the kind of interaction anyone wants to start a stay with.

 As for positives, the rooms are very big, with fairly good bathrooms that have bathtubs.
 A fridge is also provided, although it doesn’t have any free drinks inside.
 The first floor has a small indoor pool along with a small gym, the only hotel in this budget guide other than the Regency Art and Inn Hotel that offers those two amenities.